AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 ![image](https://github.com/user-attachments/assets/12a8950d-bdfc-4450-9c44-02b9e8fef4df)

 ### 📚 Problem 1 Solution:
-To display the first five rows of this data frame, the function .head() is going to be used
+To display the first five rows of this dataframe, the function .head() is going to be used

 ```python
 cars.head()